Increasing access to recycled water quality on the Bellarine

 We plan to supply 450 million litres of low salinity, fit-for-purpose recycled water per year to new and existing agricultural and horticultural customers, nearly doubling the amount of recycled water used on the Bellarine.

 To deliver this, we’re upgrading the Portarlington Water Reclamation Plant (WRP) on Grassy Point Road to reduce the salinity of the recycled water, and constructing a new 11-kilometre brine pipeline from the Portarlington WRP to our pump station in Clifton Springs.
-Work is underway and we expect the lower salinity recycled water will commence flowing to customers during the 2026/2027 irrigation period (weather dependent).
+Work is underway and we expect the lower salinity recycled water will commence flowing to customers during the 2026/2027 irrigation period.

 Saving precious drinking water